 Sub-genres include Root Sertanejo, Romantic Sertanejo and Sertanejo Universitário.
 Sertanejo songs have been among the most played music genre on Brazilian radio the past few decades, constantly topping the Brazilian music charts.

-The following list above is just a small list of type of Brazilian music.
-Here is a list of other kinds of Brazil music styles:
+The following list above is just a small list of types of Brazilian music.
+Here is a list of other kinds of Brazil music styles;

 - Ragamuffin Danceha